 You can also talk to your vet about creating a weight loss program for your dog.
 Or they can suggest what foods to feed your pup.

-However, if you notice that your dog is underweight, you will need to figure out a way to build up their body weight in a healthy way.
+If you notice that your dog is underweight, you will need to figure out a way to build up their body weight in a healthy way.
 Your vet can help you make a plan.

 You should also make sure that the weight loss isn’t due to other underlying medical conditions.